Kobe Bryant memorial: How to watch and what to know about the service

 How to watch

 Members of the public must have purchased a ticket to attend the service, which is now sold out.
+All the proceeds will go to Mamba and Mambacita Sports Foundation, the Lakers have said.

 With only 20,000 seats available in the arena and more than 90,000 people registering to buy tickets, many have been put on a waitlist, according to FOX11 Los Angeles.